-Don’t forget to read Part 1 and Part 2.
+Don’t forget to read Part 2.

 “You’ve been accepted to a school in Italy.
 Congratulations!
 That was the easy part; going to a new country for longer than a week can be a bit of a challenge.
 Speaking from experience, culture shock is a frightening situation that can happen even to the best of us.
 The best way to combat culture shock is to remove the ‘shock’ from the situation by learning as much about the Italian way of life as you can so you know what to expect when you get here.